Healthy Oat Bars

 Oats are an excellent source of carbohydrate, protein and fibre and these are so much nicer than shop bought versions.
-No Bake Oat Bars are perfect as a mid-morning or afternoon snack and these are great for adults and children and they are free from dairy and refined sugars too!
+Healthy oat bars are perfect as a mid-morning or afternoon snack and these are great for adults and children and they are free from dairy and refined sugars too!

 Oats – Oats are a fantastic source of energy and help towards your daily fibre intake.
 Oats are rich in beta-glucan, a soluble fibre which helps to make them beneficial in lowering cholesterol and heart disease.